 Once you’ve made the decision on the chicken, cook it in a pot of water without adding any seasoning.
 You will be tempted to build layers of flavor, to season at every stage along the way, etc. You will resist this temptation.

-Once the chicken is cooked through, remove it from the water and keep it chilled.
+Once the chicken is cooked through (you won’t cook it beyond this point; there’s no need to tenderize the chicken.
+The idea is to use the water to cook the chicken, not to use the chicken to turn the water into chicken broth.
+We want to keep the flavorful juices in the meat).
+Remove it from the water and keep it chilled.
 Collect every bit of the fat that floats to the surface of the cooking water and put that in a bowl.
 While the chicken is chilling, make a pot of rice and keep it warm.

 Then you start cooking.
 And you will need three things: